palantir/plottable/tutorials/index.md

 Plots work by taking each point of data and determining what it needs to do to draw that piece of data.
 Each type of plot has a specific set of visual properties, or **attributes**.
 For example, a Scatterplot has attributes, x, y, fill, and radius.
-A Line plot has x and y.
+A Line plot has x, y, and stroke, which determines the color.

 If your JavaScript data object already has the correct property names, then you do not need to specify the data; Plottable picks it up